claykabongok/PhotoUploadFirebase/README.md

 PhotoUploadFirebase is an Android application that demostrates the  use of some of [Firebase](firebase.google.com) features such as authentication and [firebase Cloud Storage](https://firebase.google.com/docs/storage) .
 The application enables user to sign up, login and upload a picture to [firebase Cloud Storage](https://firebase.google.com/docs/storage)

-##  Concepts covered in this Application
+##  Concepts used in this Application

 1. [Firebase Authentication](https://firebase.google.com/docs/auth)
 2. [Firebase Cloud Storage](https://firebase.google.com/docs/storage)